i4Ds/Karabo-Pipeline/README.md

 conda activate karabo-env
 conda install -c i4ds -c conda-forge -c nvidia/label/cuda-11.7.0 karabo-pipeline
 ```
+We have noticed that dependency-resolving with conda's native solver can take a while.
+Therefore, we recommend using the libmamba solver for installation.

 For further details check our documentation:
 https://i4ds.github.io/Karabo-Pipeline/installation_user.html